← Back to BlogHealth

 4-Step Toothbrushing Training

-• Step 1: Finger-massage gums daily until cat accepts without resistance
+• Step 1: Gently finger-massage the gums daily — keep going until your cat stops resisting

-• Step 3: Use finger toothbrush starting with front teeth — within 2–3 minutes
+• Step 3: Use a finger toothbrush starting with the front teeth — keep sessions under 2–3 minutes

-• Step 4: Graduate to cat toothbrush, extend to molars — 45° angle, circular motion
+• Step 4: Graduate to a cat toothbrush and work toward the molars — 45° angle, circular motion

 When to See a Vet Immediately